Southampton-RSG/2015-09-17-southampton/novice/git/04-history.md

  The two moons may be a problem for Wolfman
 +But the Mummy will appreciate the lack of humidity
 ~~~
+So we see the difference between the file as it is now, and as it was **before the last commit**

 ~~~ {.bash}
 $ git diff HEAD~2 mars.txt
 ~~~